Colo96/entrega-final-curso-react-coderhouse/README.md

 This is an ecommerce site for movies and series.
 I chose as a focus the examples shown during the course.
-Only dependencies seen in class were included and all the decisions you make are also seen in class.
+Only dependencies seen in class were included and all the decisions i make are also seen in class.